 When it comes to upping your cooking skills at home there are a few basic skills that everyone should have.
-In French Cuisine and in pretty well every culinary school in North America, cooks are taught the basic leading sauces, also known as the five mother sauces.
+In French Cuisine and in pretty well every culinary school in North America, cooks are taught the basic leading sauces, also known as the five mother sauces with homemade tomato sauce being one of them.

 Some of the links in this post lead to affiliate sites through which Earth, Food, and Fire may earn a small commission (at no increased cost to you) should you make a purchase.
 This allows us to stay online and keep creating awesome content!
 For more info check the Affiliate Disclaimer.